INFORMATION FOR TOWN FANS

 From Sheffield Transport Interchange (which is about a three minute walk from the railway station), bus number 57, towards Stocksbridge, runs past the ground.

 A taxi from the station to the ground will cost around £10.

-The nearest away pub to the ground is the Railway Hotel on Penistone Road, S6 1LP (just north of the ground on the main A61).
+The nearest away-friendly pub to the ground is the Railway Hotel on Penistone Road, S6 1LP (just north of the ground on the main A61).

 At the station itself, on platform 1 and accessible both landside and airside, is the Sheffield Tap which serves an excellent range of real ales – note that no football colours are allowed.

 The general rule of pubbing on matchdays applies of course.
 If you are in a larger group, and/or in colours, and/or wanting to have a bit of a sing, then you are likely to find a limited number of pubs who welcome your custom, especially as you get near the ground.

 There are no cash machines in the stadium and the club does not offer a cash back facility.
 The nearest cash point is at the BP Petrol Station which is about a five minute walk from the stadium – this machine charges for withdrawals.
 You will find a free-to-use cashpoint at the Sainsburys on Penistone Road.

 At the ground